ashupednekar/rust-blueprint/README.md

 # Rust Blueprint

 A scalable and modular blueprint for building web applications with Rust.
-Inspired by [melkeydev/go-blueprint](https://github.com/melkeydev/go-blueprint), this project is designed to provide a solid starting point for new Rust projects with flexible framework, database, and pub/sub integration options.
+Inspired by [melkeydev/go-blueprint](https://github.com/melkeydev/go-blueprint) (in terms of tooling/templating), this project is designed to provide a solid starting point for new Rust projects with flexible framework, database, and pub/sub integration options.

 ## Frameworks